zhiyuangao/starter-academic/content/post/CPT/index.md

 ---
-title: Climate Process Team
+title: New Climate Process Team
-subtitle: CPT Ocean Transport and Eddy Energy
+subtitle: CPT Ocean Transport and Eddy Energy funded by NSF and NOAA
-summary: CPT Ocean Transport and Eddy Energy
+summary: CPT Ocean Transport and Eddy Energy funded by NSF and NOAA
 authors:
 - admin
 tags: []